Assemblies are a great way to keep in touch with what is going on in the school and your child’s classroom.

 Attendance and Absences

 All students are required to be at school whenever it is open for instruction.
 It is important that the school is informed, and reason given, if your child is not going to be present.
+Please ring the office and/or DOJO your teacher as early as possible.
 Parents will be contacted if there is an absence as we need to account for all children as a safety precaution.
 Children arriving after 9am should go to class via the office to be marked present.

 At Whangarei Heads, we focus on Positive Behaviours, and as such have a number of systems to promote desired behaviours; including – house points, Dojo points, values tokens and gold awards.
 Staff have had Restorative Practice training, which has a strong foundation on relationship building and respect.
 In addition to this, the school is currently going through the Zones of Regulation programme where we look at feelings / emotions in ourselves and in others.
 We also operate a Peer Mediator programme and have annual Life Education sessions.